brianhouse/art_and_code/units/1_coordinates/context.md

 ### Response

+Describe another example of the use of a coordinate system.
+Provide a link if possible.

-Ready to code?
+##### Ready to code?
 Preview the introduction we'll do in class [here](code.md).